 Grievance procedure is very important to save a company/organization from serious consequences which are given below:

-- Having proper Grievance Handling Procedures will also help mitigate the impact of grievances on employee morale and productivity, maintain workplace harmony and safeguard companies’ image and brand name.
+- Having proper Grievance Procedure will also help mitigate the impact of grievances on employee morale and productivity, maintain workplace harmony and safeguard companies’ image and brand name.

 Speaking broadly, grievance is a sort of dissatisfaction that adversely affects organizational relations and productivity.
 So, urgency to address grievance should be given highest priority.